Updated November 2019 with special thanks for valuable input from donor families and inquiries about the gift of life.

 What happens to a donor after organs and tissues are recovered?

-Afterward, body is released to the funeral home or mortuary of the family’s choice — as would have been the case had donation not been an option.
-There, the full range of funeral options is open to donors, including open casket viewings, funeral and memorial services or cremation.
+Afterward, the body is released to the funeral home or mortuary of the family’s choice — as would have been the case had donation not been an option.
+There, the full range of funeral options is open to donors, including open-casket viewings, funeral, and memorial services or cremation.
 Some donors even make arrangements for their remains to be donated to science through a whole body program.

 At all times, the donor is treated with the utmost respect and dignity.

-After all, the decision to donate is one that saves lives.
+After all, the decision to donate is one that saves and heals lives.